yavanikab/Wispr-Stories/README.md

 <p align="center">
   A zero-friction, browser-based app that turns your voice into beautiful, shareable cards.
   <br>
-  No account · No install · 20 UI languages · voice transcription in any browser-supported language
+  No account · No install · 21 UI languages · voice transcription in any browser-supported language (Deepgram Nova-3 fallback elsewhere)
 </p>

 <p align="center">